Dominik7131/Conceptual-Modeling-LLM-Assistant/backend/README.md

       ./llm_server.sh
     - the default port is 8080 and can be changed via the `PORT` variable
-        - when changing the port make sure that the [LLM Manager](utils/llm_manager.py) works with the corresponding port
+        - when changing the port, make sure that the [LLM Manager](utils/llm_manager.py) works with the corresponding port
     - note: loading a LLM for the first time is slow